 A mesh cluster is an object that can contain a great number of identical meshes with the same material, which are managed as one object.
 Cluster meshes can be scattered either automatically, or each mesh can be positioned, rotated, and scaled manually.

 The mesh cluster is usually used for objects of the same type, for example, houses in neighborhoods.

-Meshes of the cluster object that are visible in the viewing frustum are loaded, meshes outside the frustum are culled.
-Using clusters is very efficient performance-wise: it substantially speeds up rendering and allows handling a lot of objects without any performance drop.
+Meshes of the mesh cluster object that are visible in the viewing frustum are loaded, meshes outside the frustum are culled.
+Using the mesh cluster is very efficient performance-wise: it substantially speeds up rendering and allows handling a lot of objects without any performance drop.

-There are two ways to create a cluster in UnigineEditor:
+There are two ways to create a mesh cluster in UnigineEditor:

-- Collect a cluster by baking all identical meshes in node's hierarchy or in the world.
+- Collect a mesh cluster by baking all identical meshes in node's hierarchy or in the world.

-- Create a cluster manually by baking all its identical child meshes.
+- Create a mesh cluster manually by baking all its identical child meshes.